E. Miroglio

 - Has a traceability system in place for its products to allow customers to track from MMCF fibre to garment.

-- Developed a product which contained 5% Next Generation fibre in 2023, continues to sell that product in 2024 (although production has ceased); continues to explore other Next Gen options.
+- Developed a product which contained 5% Next Generation fibre in 2023, continues to sell that product in 2025 (although production has ceased); continues to explore other Next Gen options.

 Key Improvements Required

 - Continue to invest in research and development efforts to develop and significantly scale the use of Next Generation Solutions in order to reduce impacts on forests.
+Prioritize the integration and sourcing of Next Generation Solution technologies and feedstocks for future expansion plans and new suppliers.

 - Prioritize FSC 100% certified fibre when virgin fibres are unavoidable.